craftcms/docs/docs/4.x/testing/ci.md

   travis_retry composer install $DEFAULT_COMPOSER_FLAGS
 ```

-If `TASK_TESTS_COVERAGE` isn't set, we're going to disable xDebug to speed things up.
+If `TASK_TESTS_COVERAGE` isn’t set, we’re going to disable xDebug to speed things up.
-It's only needed for generated code coverage reports in this context.
+It’s only needed for generated code coverage reports in this context.

-Then we `composer install` to pull down all of Craft's dependencies.
+Then we `composer install` to pull down all of Craft’s dependencies.

 ```yaml
 before_script: